NDiz-Rosales/COVID19-DATA-SPAIN/README.md

 ## What to find in this repository?

 > [!NOTE]
-> This repository includes highly detailed datasets on transmission variables, severity and healthcare pressure caused by COVID-19.
+> This repository includes highly detailed datasets on transmission, severity and healthcare pressure variables caused by COVID-19.
 Specifically, data have been collected and processed for the health areas of Castilla y León with observations between 02/11/2020 and 06/03/2022.
 If any user has any doubts or curiosity, please contact the first author. </p>

 ## Hardware and Software